QuickBooks Blog

 Here are some situations when you might need to issue a 1099 and W-2 to the same person:

-• Side projects: You may have a worker who performs both employee and independent contractor duties.
-For example, you have an employee work on a project unrelated to their regular work.
-Compensation for that nonemployee work shows up on a 1099.
+• When an employee does side projects: You may have a worker who performs both employee and independent contractor duties.
+For example, an employee works on a project unrelated to their regular work.
+In that case, compensation for the non-employee work shows up on a 1099.

-In both of these scenarios, employers should accurately report both the W-2 income and the 1099 income.
+In both scenarios, employers should accurately report both the W-2 income and the 1099 income.
 This will help avoid any discrepancies or potential audits.

 If you find yourself in this situation, a bookkeeping professional may be able to provide guidance on properly reporting both the W-2 and 1099 income.